The US policy towards Afghanistan in the future will be focused on diplomatic ties with the Taliban government.

 During a time when US policymakers are moving counterterrorism resources to handle domestic extremist issues, China, Russia, loosely linked terrorist groups in Africa and Asia, and cyber actors from throughout the globe, the counterterrorism objective has merely grown more challenging.

 The professionals in charge of counterterrorism within the intelligence community have a wealth of expertise and are quite competent.
-It’s possible that the government will give the intelligence community the duty of coming up with a comprehensive strategy that outlines everything that’s required to deal with terrorist threats originating in Afghanistan.
+It’s possible that the government will give the intelligence community the duty of coming up with a comprehensive strategy.
+A strategy that outlines everything required to deal with terrorist threats originating in Afghanistan.

 As was the case in the past, achieving success will need collaboration with partners from foreign countries.
 A regional effort to identify extremists moving to and from Afghanistan, prohibit private financing from the Taliban or Afghan-based militants, and gather information on the burgeoning terrorist infrastructure in Afghanistan might be an early priority.